jwrg/capiar/README.md

 In the future, the following will be added:

-- Better documentation (literate style codebase)
+- Better documentation
-- More use cases: mind maps (simplifying Ti_k_Z), keyboard diagrams
+- More use cases: mind maps (simplifying Ti*k*Z), keyboard diagrams
 - More examples: formula sheet, correspondence letter

-It is also likely that once it gets too unwieldy, or once it needs release control, the dictionary will be moved to its own repository.